csingley/ofxtools/docs/index.rst

 focus of ``ofxtools`` is full support of the OFX investment message set, which has been somewhat neglected by the Python community.

-The major item remaining on the ``ofxtools`` "to do" list is implementing OFX Section 12 (payments).
+The major items remaining on the ``ofxtools`` "to do" list are to implement interbank payments (OFX Sections 11.8 - 11.9, ACH and wire transfers) and bill pay (OFX Section 12).
 Absent a compelling use case, I can't see implementing Section 9 (email in OFX) or 14 (bill presentment).
 Section 10 (recurring payments) is a low priority.
-OFX Section 12 (payments).

 Some care has been taken with the data model to make it easily maintainable and extensible.
 The ``ofxtools.models`` subpackage contains simple, direct translations of the relevant sections of the OFX specification.
 Using existing models as templates, it's quite straightforward to define new models and cover more of the spec as needed (the odd corner case notwithstanding).
+See :ref:`contributing` for a detailed example.

 More than 10 years' worth of OFX data from various financial institutions has been run through the ``ofxtools`` parser, with the results checked.
 Test